happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 Normal people are crushed by the burden of housing and children’s education.
 We don’t have guns, we don’t even have the right to protest.
 Ordinary people like us feel really helpless and suffocated.

 I’m from China.
-I know a lot of people online don’t really like China, I respect their point of view, but I just hope they can tell the difference between the government and regular people.
-We’re not the same.
+I know many people online have **negative feelings about China**, I respect their opinions ,  but I hope they can tell the difference between the government and ordinary people.
+Most of us are just regular folks,We are very kind and dont hurt anyone .

 Most of the Chinese who travel abroad are rich business owners, “second-gen” kids, or people with connections.
 They don’t really care about ordinary folks.
 They think they’re above others, but honestly, their manners can be pretty bad.